zaidharissheikh/TicTacToe-in-Python/README.md

 # TicTacToe-in-Python
-a random repository which contains the code for tic tac toe in python. hope this is helpful :)
+A classic cli TicTacToe for beginners.
+The code is easy to understand yet simple.
+Enjoy :)